 Organizations have been training customers forever.
 Originally, it was more out of necessity and less out of the realization that the business case of customer learning centers on measurable competitive differentiation.
 In the old days, buy a new piece of construction machinery, enterprise software or an LMS, and the vendor would send out a trainer for a few days or weeks.

-Even though many modern organizations were deploying online customer education pre-pandemic, the original quarantine period accelerated everything as organizations were forced to go kicking and screaming fully online or perish.
+Even though many modern organizations were deploying online customer learning programs pre-pandemic, the original quarantine period accelerated everything as organizations were forced to go kicking and screaming fully online or perish.
 Fast forward two years and they are not anxious to go back.
 Why?

 Because the business case of customer learning is so easy to prove that even average organizations are enjoying measurable success that outshines their previous efforts.